dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 50: February 17, 2017

+**Today's Progress**: Half way throught #100DaysOfCode!
+Finished #Javascript30!

+**Thoughts**: #Javascript30 whack-a-mole game created.
+Still experimenting with it as far as when the mole disappears when you whack it.
+Seems to go away too slow.
+Works that way in the finished example also.
+Want to add a setting where user can select a skill level and save the high score to localStorage.

 ###Day 49: February 16, 2017

 **Today's Progress**: #Javascript30 Video speed controller and countdown clock